Aaronpqking/data-day/README.md

 ### Installation Process
 ***

 ***
 ### Usage
 ***

-As a USER, I WANT to search a location and find activities (rest., music, movies) SO THAT I can attend events (song/lyric API, event API)
+When a user accesses our webpage by URL they will be brought to the landing page where they can search a location.
+When the location has been input then the user will have the option of choosing between local events and a brewery located near their chosen event venue.
+When user has chosen their preferred brewery and event then they will have successfully used our application.
 ***

 ### Credits